nuagenetworks/nuage-metroae-config/README.md

 #### Installation of Python and required packages.

 Most linux distributions come with python bundled into the operating system.
+Python 2.7 is required.
+Currently Python 3.0 is not supported.

 To verify that python is available we can do the following:

 *Ubuntu*

 ```
 root@ubuntu:~# python --version
-Python 2.7.6
+Python 2.7.5
 ```

 *RHEL/Centos*